Learn about the Orthodox faith and experience parish life

 At our study weekends people form lifelong friendships with fellow Orthodox Christians in other parts of the country, and also come away with their spiritual batteries recharged.

 - 2021 – The Psalms: Prayerbook of the Church.
-Hosted by the Parish of St John the Theologian, Cambridge
+Hosted by the Parish of St John the Evangelist, Cambridge

 - 2020 – Truth in the Face of Heresy: Spiritual Life in the Witness of Saint Irenaeus of Lyons.
 Hosted by the Parish of St Dunstan, Poole, Dorset